jianglanwei/HDC-X/README.md

 MFCC and DWT-based frequency-domain analysis.
 Feature extraction was done using [Yaseen's implementation](https://github.com/yaseen21khan/Classification-of-Heart-Sound-Signal-Using-Multiple-Features-).

-To run HD3C on PhysioNet 2016 (both training and evaluation), use the following
+To run HDC-X on PhysioNet 2016 (both training and evaluation), use the following
 command:

 ```bash